chore(deps): update dependency numpy to v1.26.4 #16

 When the

-things are morecomplicated.
+scalar_typesargument is not[]things are morecomplicated.
 In most cases, using

-and passing thePython values
+np.result_typeand passing thePython values

-has the same result as usingint
+0,0.0, or0jhas the same result as usingint,float, orcomplexinscalar_types.When

-is the correctreplacement and it may be passed scalar values like
+scalar_typesis constructed,np.result_typeis the correctreplacement and it may be passed scalar values like

-.
+np.float32(0.0).
 Passing values other than 0, may lead tovalue-inspecting behavior (which

-never usedand NEP 50 may change in the future).
+np.find_common_typenever usedand NEP 50 may change in the future).
 The main possible change in

 behavior in this case, is when the array types are signed integers